top of page

 Detail from 1970 aerial photo survey of Philadelphia

 So what happened to those vacant lots at 1818-1820 Spring Garden Street?
-In 1978 Lutheran Associates completed a single tower called Lutheran Elderly Housing (now called Spring Garden Towers), a 17 story subsidized apartment complex for older folks.
+In 1978 Lutheran Associates completed a tower called Lutheran Elderly Housing (now called Spring Garden Towers, plural), a 17 story subsidized apartment complex for older folks.
 There are 208 units, all one bedroom, one bath with an average area of 300 square feet.
 It has minimal windows on its north and south faces, with most windows on the east and west faces.
 The 16 story Museum Towers I, built in 1987, obstructed many of the views from the east side of Spring Garden Towers.
 Museum Towers II, built in 2016, blocked more of the easterly views from Spring Garden Towers.
 The Museum Towers complex, now called NorthxNorthwest, includes 570 apartments in the two towers combined, plus 16 two story townhouses along 19th Street and Baldwin Park, and a 400 car parking lot behind the townhouses.

 spring garden tower 1979 flp.jpg